Switching time of spin-torque-driven magnetization in biaxial ferromagnets: Results and Discussion

-The probability distribution function (pdf) and WER obtained using analytic results of Eqs.~(\ref{pdf_tau}) and (\ref{wer}) are compared against numerical solution in Figs.~\ref{fig:R0_pdf_wer}-\ref{fig:R100_pdf_wer} for an ensemble of $10^6$ macrospins.
-Simulation parameters are noted in Table~\ref{tab:R}.
-It is observed that for $R = 0$, the accuracy of the pdf and WER improves as the applied spin current increases.~\citep{kani2016probability} For $R \geq 15$, the accuracy of analytic solutions also increases as current increases from $J_s^\mathrm{th0}$ toward $J_{s}^\mathrm{thM}$.
-However, for spin currents larger than $J_{s}^\mathrm{thM}$, the accuracy of analytic results drops again as the validity of CEOA becomes questionable.
+The PDF and WER obtained using analytic results of Eqs.~(\ref{pdf_tau}) and (\ref{wer}) are compared against numerical solution in Figs.~\ref{fig:R0_pdf_wer}-\ref{fig:R100_pdf_wer} for an ensemble of $10^6$ macrospins.
+It is observed that for the uniaxial case, the accuracy of the PDF and WER improves as the applied spin current increases.~\citep{kani2016probability} For $R \geq 15$, the accuracy of analytic solutions also increases as current increases from $J_s^\mathrm{th0}$ toward $J_{s}^\mathrm{thM}$.
+Though for spin currents larger than $J_{s}^\mathrm{thM}$, the accuracy of analytic results reduces as the validity of CEOA becomes questionable, the model is fairly robust and predicts numerical results well.
 To arrive at analytic results reported in Figs.~\ref{fig:R15_pdf_wer}-\ref{fig:R100_pdf_wer}, we numerically invert Eq.~(\ref{tau2}) due to its simplicity.

+Figure~\ref{fig:R} shows the average switching time for a few ferromagnetic thin films.
+Both numerical and analytic average switching times (Eqs.~(\ref{sLLGS}) and~(\ref{tauf})) are for the material parameters listed in Table~\ref{tab:materials}.
+The larger value of spin current is chosen to demonstrate applicability of the model beyond the strict validity of CEOA.
+As expected, the average switching time decreases for larger value of spin current.
+Also, for two materials with similar values of $R$, the switching time is lower for the material with a higher damping constant.